UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 #### Monitoring and Auditing - BM (Mark Norman - any existing policy?)
 * Tools and processes for monitoring cloud usage, detecting security incidents, and generating audit trails must be implemented.
 * Regular security assessments and audits of cloud environments must be conducted to identify vulnerabilities and ensure compliance.
+* A draft policy on observability is currently in development and can be viewed [here](https://github.com/UKHO/docs/blob/Kirosoft-patch-1/software-engineering-policies/observability/observability_policy.md)
 #### Training and Awareness
 * Training and awareness programs on cloud security best practices must be provided to employees to mitigate insider threats and human error.
 * A culture of security awareness and accountability must be fostered within the organization.